-Inette Swart [10] writes that trauma 'brings to mind associations of pain, shock, disillusionment, lifealtering experiences, human aggression and betrayal . . .
+Inette Swart [10] writes that trauma 'brings to mind associations of pain, shock, disillusionment, life-altering experiences, human aggression and betrayal . . .
 (194).
 This also clearly depicts Cynthia's situation when at the beginning of the novel, "she stood in the rain with her luggage at Chief Perekulu Street not having anywhere to go to but not wanting to remain in "an environment [that] reminded her of failure and made her feel dejected" (1).
 Oblivious of the pouring rain, "she had more on her mind and the pain she bore numbed the stinging effect of the heavy drops of rain on her skin" (1).
 The reader in this haunting narrative comes in contact with the deep psychological torture and trauma that Cynthia had to deal with for ten years.
 She recounts, "after all the torture and torment of the past ten years, she was ready for the worst.
 She had endured ten long years of anguish, where she was considered unimportant.
 Ten years of fruitless venture where her best efforts were regarded as nothing" (2).
-The reason for this 'ten years of fruitless venture. . .' she tells Boma; the patrol man on duty the night Idris, not minding the heavy downpour threw her out of the house is as a result of marriage of convenience.
+The reason for this 'ten years of fruitless venture where her best efforts were regarded as nothing" (2).
+The reason for this 'ten years of fruitless venture where her best efforts were regarded as nothing it ldris, not minding the heavy downpour threw her out of the house is as a result of marriage of convenience.
 Cynthia as a little girl was left in the care of her grandmother by her parents who travelled abroad in search for greener pasture.
 Tragedy rained in torrents as Cynthia's mother died and her grandmother who did not recover from the experience died also leaving Cynthia to the care of her Uncles- Paul and Asuwe.
 Asuwe travelled abroad in pursuit of a Masters degree, leaving Cynthia with Uncle Paul.
 Cynthia [11] narrates